willt486/willt486.github.io/_posts/2019-02-06-Card-Development.md

 title: Development of cards for "Persuasion"
 ---

-Having tried the basic game out a few times now the next move seems to be to develop some new cards.
-There are two reasons for this.
+Having tried the basic game out a few times now the next move seemed to be to develop some new cards.
+There were two main reasons for wanting to do this.
 Firstly, existing cards look somewhat "rough" - or to be less polite, they were amateurish.
 Secondly, the existing cards are not really robust enough to permit lots of playtesting; this is going to be critical in developing the game further.

 The geeky side of my personality means I spent quite a bit of time looking for a tool to help with the process.
 In the end, I settled for "Squib" a tool which runs on Ruby that offers the benefit of separating out content and design.